LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 :numref:`ARKODE.Usage.SplittingStep.SplittingStepCoefficients`).
 Generally,
 methods of order three and higher with real coefficients require backward integration, i.e., there exist negative :math:`\gamma_{i,j,k}` coefficients.
-Currently, a fixed time step must be specified for the outer SplittingStep, but inner integrators are free to use adaptive time steps.
+Currently, a fixed time step must be specified for the overall SplittingStep integrator, but partition integrators are free to use adaptive time steps.

 .. _ARKODE.Mathematics.SPRKStep: